Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Materials and Methods

-For the task of NER annotation transferring, we test ChatGPT3.5-turbo Llama3.1-8B.
-There are two reasons why we choose these particular models.
-First, as the test showed, these models have enough capability to solve this task.
-Second, ChatGPT3.5-turbo is less computationally expensive than other OpenAI LLMs, so it’s cheaper, and consequently it requires less time to generate the answer.
-The latter is crucial when one works with a large amount of data.
-While ChatGPT is a closed-source model, it is of high interest how the small open-sourced model such as Llama3.1-8B is suitable for such tasks, as many researchers and companies cannot rely on ChatGPT because of the data privacy.
+For the task of NER annotation transferring, we test several LLMs, such as Llama3.1-8B and Qwen-2.5-72B, variants of DeepSeek, and variants of GPT-4 and ChatGPT3.5-turbo from OpenAI.
+They vary in scale, which directly influences the cost and generation time.
+The~latter is crucial when one works with a large amount of data.
+Also, while OpenAI's models are closed-sourced, it is of high interest how the open-sourced models such as Llama3.1, Qwen, or DeepSeek are suitable for such tasks, as~many researchers and companies cannot rely on third-party API because of data~privacy.

+As a note, we use Qwen2.5-72B because it was released during this work, so we decided to include a bigger LLM of the fresh release and not~Llama3.1-72B.

-To build the prompt, we try several standard prompt techniques like zero-shot, few-shot, and chain-of-thoughts \cite{Wei2022ChainOT}.
+To build the prompt, we try several standard prompt techniques like zero-shot, few-shot, and~chain-of-thoughts~\cite{Wei2022ChainOT}.
 We select 20 examples from the gold dataset in the early stages of the prompt development.
-That means we reject some prompt-build strategies if they cannot deal with most of this subset.
-The only prompts that achieve more than 15 cases of correct annotation transferring will be selected for further testing.
+That means we reject some prompt-building strategies if they cannot deal with most of this subset.
+The~only prompts that achieve more than 15~cases of correct annotation transferring will be selected for further~testing.

-At first, we formulate the task for LLM as follows: given the source English text and the list of annotation span triplets consisting of start index, end index, and label name, we ask the model to find in a given Russian text span triplets that corresponds to English ones.
-Unfortunately, this approach failed to give a good output quality, as we will show in the "Results" section, so we reformulate the task as to find a substring in Russian that corresponds to a substring in English that is actually a NER span.
-See Figure \ref{ner_transferring} for a visual explanation of the resulting approach.
+At first, we formulate the task for the LLM as follows: given the source English text and the list of annotation span triplets consisting of start index, end index, and~label name, we ask the model to find in a given Russian text span triplets that correspond to English ones.
+Unfortunately, this approach failed to give a good output quality, as~we show in the ``Results'' section.
+So, we reformulated the task to find a substring in Russian that corresponds to a substring in English that is actually an NER span.
+See Figure~\ref{ner_transferring} for a visual explanation of the resulting~approach.